jamescherti/easysession.el/README.md

 ```

 Note that:
 - `easysession-load-including-geometry` is not necessary after Emacs is loaded if you do not wish EasySession to move or resize the Emacs frame.
+Use `easysession-switch-to` to switch to another session or `easysession-load` to reload the current one,
 - The `easysession-save-mode` ensures that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.

 ## Usage

 It is recommended to use the following functions:
-- `easysession-switch-to` to switch to another session or reload the current one,
+- `easysession-switch-to` to switch to another session or `easysession-load` to reload the current one,
 - `easysession-save-as` to save the current session as the current name or another name.

 To facilitate session management, consider using the following key mappings: `C-c l` for switching sessions with `easysession-switch-to`, and `C-c s` for saving the current session with `easysession-save-as`: